Om-Doiphode/Image_Pipeline/Blog.md

 ![Auto Exposed Image](/assets/image3.png)

 ### Gamma Correction
+This is also the last one of the pre-processing algorithms just in case u got bored reading :P
+#### So what is it anyways
 * When twice the number of photons hit the sensor of a digital camera, it receives twice the signal (a linear relationship).
 * However, we perceive double the amount of light as only a fraction brighter (a non-linear relationship)
 * Gamma correction or gamma is a nonlinear operation used to encode and decode luminance in an image